spsea92/linear-regression/linear_regression_model.md

     ## F-statistic: 35.43 on 7 and 496 DF,  p-value: < 2.2e-16

 For the first partial F-test, we will see if *all* of the possible insignificant parameter are, in fact, insignificant.
-We see from the p-value = 0.02393 that at least one of parameters in question is significant.
+So, the null hypothesis is that speechiness, acousticness, liveness, and the interaction term are insignificant.

 ``` r
 red.mod = lm(valence ~ danceability + energy + duration_ms)